Tinubu Gave Alms, Not Bribe In Viral Video, APC Campaign Clarifies | Nigeria News Headlines Today

-Presidential Campaign Council of the All Progressives Congress (APC) has cleared the air on a viral video showing the party’s presidential candidate, Bola Ahmed Tinubu, and his running mate, Kashim Shettima, giving out money to someone, saying it was a show of kindness and not bribe to fellow politicians as being peddled in certain quarters.
+Presidential campaign council of the All Progressives Congress (APC) has cleared the air on a video showing the party’s presidential candidate, Bola Ahmed Tinubu, and his running mate, Kashim Shettima, giving out money to a disabled elderly gentleman, saying it was a show of kindness and not bribe as being peddled in certain quarters.

 Source: Leadership Newspaper